tomjoht/tomjoht.github.io/_zamm/1-why-reread-zen-and-art-of-motorcycle-maintenance.md

 <figure><img src="{{site.media}}/zamm/motorcycle_field_best2.jpg" alt="My motorcycle during a camp out in Wyoming" />
 <figcaption>Bighorn Mountains, Wyoming.
 This was my 650cc Yamaha motorcycle that I rode in high school</figcaption></figure>

 At 17 years old, I probably shouldn't have gone on this trip alone.
-I'm not sure how my mother ever let me &mdash; my compromise was that I would wear a neon vest over my leather jacket, which I did.
+I'm not sure how my mother ever let me.
+My compromise was that I would wear a neon vest over my leather jacket, which I did.
 I spent about a week making my way to Galveston.
 Once there, I stayed with my childhood buddy for a week before circling back up to Colorado for an outdoor camp, then over to Utah where I started college.
 When I started college, I sensed the winter snow coming and felt I wouldn't need a motorcycle since I was living on campus.
 So I traded my motorcycle for a computer (my first) and started writing.

-Unlike the narrator in _Zen and the Art of Motorcycle Maintenance_, I didn't have any traveling companions nor deep philosophical musings on my trip, but it was still formative for me.
+Unlike the narrator in _Zen and the Art of Motorcycle Maintenance_, I didn't have any traveling companions or deep philosophical musings on my trip, but it was still formative for me.
 I realized how lonely the road could be and how I preferred more human interaction (especially after camping alone for a week).
 But I also enjoyed the freedom of the road and autonomy of riding on a motorcycle.
 There's nothing quite like it&mdash;sitting right on top of an engine, leaning left and right around curves, and feeling immersed in the open elements.

 ## Teaching writing and rhetoric

-Besides relating to the motorcycle elements in _Zen and the Art of Motorcycle Maintenance_, I could also relate to the narrator's experiences in teaching writing and rhetoric.
+Fast forward 30 years later, as I'm rereading _Zen and the Art of Motorcycle Maintenance_ (ZAMM).
+Besides relating to the motorcycle elements in ZAMM, I can also relate to the narrator's experiences in teaching writing and rhetoric.
 In the book, the narrator teaches rhetoric and writing to undergraduates at a college in Montana while also pursuing his own PhD at another campus.
 During my undergraduate years, I worked as a writing tutor assigned to various literature classes.
 Then after finishing my undergraduate degree, I began an MFA program in New York, where I taught composition first as a graduate instructor for two years, both to adult first-years and regular first-years.

 After graduating, I spent two years at the American University of Cairo in Egypt teaching similar composition writing courses to first- and second-year Egyptian students.
-I both loved teaching writing (the classroom discussions) and also disliked it (the grading of essays).
+I loved teaching writing (especially good classroom discussions) but disliked the grading of essays.
 Grading essays always made me grumpy, and only a few students actually improved their writing, it seemed.

 ## Technical writer